1-5-69

 8-18-69 Second Show, sources 1 & 2

-Absolutely Gems (Sanctuary), Complete Rock Pile Tapes (TCOLZ), Complete Rockpile Shows (The Symbols), Hideaway (Nienerwald), & Rockpile Tapes (Badgeholders)
+Absolutely Gems (Sanctuary), Complete Rock Pile Tapes (TCOLZ), Complete Rockpile Shows (The Symbols), Cycron (Empress Valley), Hideaway (Nienerwald), & Rockpile Tapes (Badgeholders)

 TCOLZ's third and fourth discs and the other titles are from the first source and are almost completely identical.
 The Symbol's title doesn't sound as good as the others.
-Nienerwald, Sanctuary, and Badgeholders have amplified their sound quite a bit.
+Nienerwald, Sanctuary, Badgeholders, and EV have amplified their sound quite a bit.

 TCOLZ's fifth disc debuts the second source.

-Don't Mess With Texas (Oh Boy), Ladies and Gentlemen (Empress Valley), Only Way To Fly (Empress Valley, 2cd), Plays Pure Blues (Whoopy Cat reissue), Plays Pure Bob (Tarantura2000), Sixty Nine Special (Empress Valley), Texas Blues (Godfatherecords), & Texas International Pop Festival (EV original and reissue, LSD, Oh Boy, TCOLZ, no label three issues, & Wendy)
+Don't Mess With Texas (Oh Boy), Plays Pure Blues (Whoopy Cat reissue), & Texas International Pop Festival (LSD, Oh Boy, TCOLZ, & no label)

 The only difference between the Oh Boy titles is the artwork.

-The Whoppy Cat reissue has the same quality and content as the other single source titles.
+The Whoppy Cat reissue has the same quality and content as the others.

 Empress Valley's liner notes for "Only Way To Fly" refer to disc two being from "the original mixing desk recording."
 It is not the original recording, because it includes another "original recording" as well, making it a two source mixture.
 Almost the entire first minute is not from the board (never been available from board), but from the first audience tape.
 The disc is mostly from the "board," but it also includes more of the audience recording to fill actual/true/real gaps.
 EV's sound is slightly better than previous titles from the board.
 It may or may not be due to a better generation of tape.